-Imputation of the missing data and estimation of the model of interest can be divided into five steps.
-First, estimate Equation 2 on the subsample with no missing data.
-Calculate the estimated parameter distributions using the coefficient point estimates and the estimated error variance.
+estimated parameter distributions using the coefficient point estimates and the estimated error variance.
 Second, create a new dataset by jointly drawing from the parameter distributions in step one, and then using Equation 2 to calculate an imputed value for each observation.
 When imputing each observation, an error term is randomly drawn using the estimated distribution from the first step.
 X{cm} is calculated for each observation regardless of whether X{cm}^ is missing.
 Third, we use PMM.
 For each observation with a missing X{cm}^ , we select the five observations with a non-missing X{cm}^ that have the closest imputed values to the observation with the missing X{cm}^ .
 We then randomly select the actual X{cm}^ from one of the five matches to use for the missing observation.
 Fourth, we estimate the model of interest (Equation 1).
 Fifth, we repeat steps 2-4 twenty times.
-We combine the twenty estimates for each parameter from step four using Rubin's rules (Rubin [1987]), which is essentially an averaging of the coefficients across each imputation.13
+We combine the twenty estimates for each parameter from step four using Rubin's rules (Rubin [1987]), which is essentially an averaging of the coefficients across each imputation.16

-3.3 Imputation using a MNAR model
+3.3 Imputation using a model that is robust to MNAR